yogami/AIVoiceTranslator/docs/DATABASE_ARCHITECTURE.md

 ### Test Utilities
 - `tests/setup/db-setup.ts` - Database setup/teardown for integration tests
 - `test-scripts/db-test.ts` - Standalone script to test database operations
-- `server/test-db.ts` - Express server for manual database testing via HTTP
+- `server/test-db.ts` - [Obsolete] This file is no longer used.
+All database testing and integration flows now use the Neon cloud database and the main db.ts connection.
+This file can be deleted after confirming no manual or legacy workflows depend on it.

 ## CONFIGURATION FILES
 - `config/drizzle.config.ts` - Drizzle ORM configuration for migrations